-“The course is directly adjacent to the expansive 1,800 acres of the George Mitchell Nature Preserve which is home to plenty of wildlife, several wooded pathways, and Spring Creek,” explains Chris Nunes, Director of Parks and Recreation for The Woodlands Township.
+“The course is directly adjacent to the expansive 1,800 acres of the George Mitchell Nature Preserve which is home to plenty of wildlife, several wooded pathways, and Spring Creek,” explains Chris Nunes, Chief Operating Officer for The Woodlands Township.
 “Texas TreeVentures is the perfect place to take your family and friends and challenge yourself to new heights!”

 The supervised environment features layers of challenging and thrilling elements.
 A list of safety measures are in place to make sure everyone has fun and is safe during their trip.
 Participants always wear a helmet and are fitted with a harness and straps.
 It’s more than just a physical challenge, Texas TreeVentures offers a one-of-a-kind perspective.